Services Offered

 Below is the Therapeutic Workshops Schedule:

-NOTE: To participate in RIO, you must be referred by a Student Psychological Services counselor.
+NOTE: To participate in Journey to Self-Awareness, you must be referred by a Student Psychological Services counselor.

-Increase your understanding and knowledge about Attention-Deficit/ Hyperactivity Disorder (ADHD) and learn ways to improve executive skill such as: organization, sustained attention, task initiation, time management, emotional control and working memory.
+Increase your understanding and knowledge about Attention-Deficit/ Hyperactivity Disorder (ADHD) and learn ways to improve executive skills such as: organization, sustained attention, task initiation, time management, emotional control and working memory.

 NOTE: To participate in the ADHD Workshop, you must be diagnosed with ADHD and be referred by a Student Psychological Services counselor.